 SingaporeMotherhood | Pregnancy

-10 Tips from TCM to Improve your Fertility and have a Baby
+10 TCM Tips to Improve Your Fertility and Have a Baby

 Medically, infertility is defined as the inability to conceive via unprotected sex over the course of one year, or more.
 In general, one in six couples does not succeed when trying to get pregnant for the first time.

 Contrary to traditional belief, the inability to become pregnant is not always due to problems on the female end.
-Up to 40% of the time, infertility is caused by a problem that can be attributed to the male.
-Finally, in up to 20% of cases, infertility can be equally attributed to both the man and the woman.
+Up to 40 per cent of the time, infertility is caused by a problem that can be attributed to the male.
+Finally, in up to 20 per cent of cases, infertility can be equally attributed to both the man and the woman.

-A landmark study in 2002 found that women undergoing IVF (in-vitro fertilisation) who had acupuncture treatments before and after egg transfer had a pregnancy rate of 42.5% as compared to the non-acupuncture group which had a pregnancy rate of 26.3%.1 Since then, more couples have turned to TCM methods to get pregnant, whether they are going through IVF or not.
+A recent study found that women undergoing IVF (in-vitro fertilisation) who underwent acupuncture treatments and herbal medicines saw a 31.6 per cent increase in the clinical pregnancy rate, as well as a 28.7 per cent increase in the live birth rate.
+Unsurprisingly, more couples are turning to TCM methods to get pregnant, whether they are going through IVF or not.

 You may not be ready for acupuncture, but there are many TCM-recommended ways to improve your fertility and improve your chances of having a baby.
 Physician Edmund Pang from EMW (East Meets West) Physiotherapy and TCM suggests the following tips.
 Here’s to hearing the patter of little feet soon!